ckeditor/ckeditor4/.npm/README.md

 npm install --save ckeditor
 ```

-And use it in your website:
+Use it on your website:

 ```html
 <div id="editor">